Days Countdown

 Celebrating Contributions of Older Persons

-Older individuals play a critical role in families and communities.
-Their experiences often translate into invaluable insights that promote social cohesion.
-Much like their contributions, it’s essential to address their health and social needs through tailored services and initiatives that respect their autonomy and choices.
+Older individuals play an active part in families and communities.
+Their life experience often strengthens social bonds and community life.
+At the same time, their health and social needs should be addressed through services and initiatives designed with respect for their independence and personal choices.

 Advocacy and Policy Development